Longhu, Shantou

 Longhu District (龙湖区 (龍湖區, Lónghú Qū, dragon lake)) is a district of Shantou, Guangdong province, China.
 It is the birthplace of the famous Shantou Special Economic Zone.

 Administrative divisions

 There are 10 subdistricts in the district:

 Shantou Special Economic Zone

-In the in the northwestern part of the Zhuchi Street Subdistrict lies the Longhu Processing Area of the Shantou Special Economic Zone.
+In the northwestern part of the Zhuchi Street Subdistrict lies the Longhu Processing Area of the Shantou Special Economic Zone.

 Industry

 Towards the south is the Zhuchi Deep-water Port Area of the Shantou Port.
 This area contains an international terminal.
 Connecting the port to the rest of the mainland are two railways: the Shugang railway and the Guangmeishan Railway, which has a Passenger Station.